Your home needs detectors for smoke, CO, and radon

 Using a carbon monoxide detector

-The CDC recommends installing a CO detector in your hope to help prevent CO exposure or poisoning.
+The CDC recommends installing a CO detector in your home to help prevent CO exposure or poisoning.
 The detector should be battery operated or have a battery backup.
-Check it twice a year — add it to the to-do list when you change your clocks for daylight saving time.
+As with smoke detectors, you should check your CO detectors often and replace their battery once a year.

 Prevent carbon monoxide poisoning

-• Service fuel-burning appliances annually.
-If you have an appliance that burns fuel (e.g., gas, oil, coal, wood) have it serviced by a quality technician every year.
+- Service fuel-burning appliances annually.
+If you have an appliance that burns fuel (e.g., gas, oil, coal, wood), have it serviced by a qualified technician every year.
 During servicing, make sure appliances are also properly vented.
 Never patch a vent pipe.
 The CDC recommends having your chimney inspected and cleaned once a year, too.

-• Use outdoor fuels outdoors.
+- Use outdoor fuels outdoors.
 Use charcoal, portable gas camp stoves, and generators outdoors.
-When using the generator, keep and at least 20 feet from any window, door, or vent.
+When using the generator, keep it at least 20 feet from any window, door, or vent.

 Radon

-Radon is an odorless, invisible, radioactive gas that often goes undetected in a home.
-According to the United States Environmental Protection Agency (EPA), radon is the second leading cause of lung cancer and leads the pack among non-smokers.
-It’s single-handedly responsible for more than 21,000 deaths every year, including 2,900 deaths among people who have never smoked.
+Radon is an odorless, invisible, radioactive gas that is naturally released from rocks, soil, and water.
+It can get trapped inside homes and buildings and build up in the air, and it often goes undetected.
+According to the United States Environmental Protection Agency (EPA), radon is the second leading cause of lung cancer and leads the pack as a cause of the disease among non-smokers.
+It’s responsible for more than 21,000 deaths every year, including 2,900 deaths among people who have never smoked.

-The American Cancer Society says that although there are no widely available medical tests to measure whether you’ve been exposed to radon, and radon exposure is symptomless, you should still be aware of the risks of radon poisoning.
+The American Cancer Society says that although there are no widely available medical tests to measure whether you’ve been exposed to radon, and radon exposure is symptomless, you should still be aware of the risk.
 If you smoke and have been exposed to high levels of radon, your risk for lung cancer rises exponentially.

 Radon testing